 ROBIN takes the minimum points parameter mp, to compute the LOF value of a point, to decide whether the point is an outlier or not.
 We observed that for a good range of values for mp, identical clustering solutions are obtained in both synthetic and real world datasets.
 In cases when different clustering solutions are obtained, they produce similar distortion values (clustering scores), which are mostly better than distortion score of random initialization.
-In [8], the authors provided a guideline to choose the value of mp; the summary of their suggestions is that mp should not be higher than the smallest sized cluster and should not be lower than the largest sized noise cluster.
+In (Breunig et al., 2000), the authors provided a guideline to choose the value of mp; the summary of their suggestions is that mp should not be higher than the smallest sized cluster and should not be lower than the largest sized noise cluster.
 For typical dataset, the difference of these two estimates is comfortably large; and, what is more important is that a reasonable guess of these values can be easily made.
 Note that cluster seed initialization methods that depends on a distance threshold to keep the seeds well apart do not have this flexibility and are very sensitive to the choice of parameter values.
 Moreover, it is hard for a user to guess such a value without data visualization, which is effectively possible only for low dimensional datasets.
+Although, one can visualize high dimension data using techniques like ISOMAP, but guessing a right value of distance threshold from such view is as hard as random guessing.

 The range of acceptable values of mp varies depending on the noise level of a dataset.
-Intuitively, the acceptable range of values can be well characterized by the signal-tonoise-ratio (SNR), where the signal represents the clusters, and the noise the set of outlier points.
+Intuitively, the acceptable range of values can be well characterized by the signal-to-noise-ratio (SNR), where the signal represents the clusters, and the noise the set of outlier points.
 The larger the SNR, the more flexible it is to choose the mp value.
 In Figure 5 we show the distortion scores for different values of mp for increasing dimensions, keeping the number of clusters fixed at k = 15.
 In each of the plots, we also show the random seeding scores: the minimum, the average and the maximum for 50 different runs.
 We observe that for a large range of mp values the distortion score for ROBIN does not change much, and more importantly ROBIN produces clusterings that have distortion scores less than the minimum of the random seeding.